sisong/hsynz/README.md

 ---
 ## Releases/Binaries
-[Download from latest release](https://github.com/sisong/hsynz/releases) : Command line app for Windows, Linux, MacOS.
+[Download from latest release](https://github.com/sisong/hsynz/releases) : Command line app for Windows, Linux, MacOS; and .so lib for Android.
 ( release files build by projects in path `hsynz/builds` )

 ## Build it yourself